 Visit the LACMA (the LA Country Museum of Art)— the largest art museum in the western United States, with a collection of more than 147,000 objects that illuminate 6,000 years of artistic expression across the globe.
 You’ll have to wait a little longer to enjoy the addition of the David Geffen Galleries, a dramatic new building being designed by Pritzker Prize-winning architect Peter Zumthor.

-Most importantly, while you’re in the area, spend time at Hermosa Beach and Manhattan Beach.
+It’s always sunny in LA!
+While you’re in the area, spend time at Hermosa Beach and Manhattan Beach.
 With babies and toddlers, the ocean water and sand serve up more entertainment than any museum or space center!
 We did a combo of sight-seeing, hiking and beach lounging for a quick warm-weather getaway.
 LA is totally doable with kids in tow, especially when you’re staying at kid friendly hotels or houses.